 Turns out, Agrippina wasn’t very loyal.
 (Shocking!)
 The empress was happy to give up Locusta as the murderer to prevent her own stint in prison.

 Thankfully for Locusta, though, the new emperor was Nero… and if you know anything about Nero, you know that he positively loved killing people.
-Nero wasn’t about to let a talented murder weapon languish away in prison, so he freed Locusta and set her to work.
+Nero wasn’t about to let a talented murder weapon languish away in prison, so he freed Locusta and set her back to her serial killing ways.

-Under Nero, Locusta’s murder business boomed.
+Under Nero, Locusta’s serial killer business boomed.
 She was poisoning left and right and enjoying the fruits of her labor and the emperor’s favor.

 Unfortunately, all good things must come to an end.
 And by good things, I mean Nero’s bloody and chaotic reign.
 After fourteen years, the Roman Senate finally had enough of Nero’s antics and sentenced the young emperor to death.
 Before they could enact the sentence, however, Nero killed himself… with the help of a poisoned dagger given to him by Locusta.